Which resources implemented SSO?

 Definition & Explanation

-Single Sign On (SSO): A single sign-on service allows users to use one login credentials to access multiple resources, sites, and applications.
+Single Sign On (SSO): A single sign-on service allows users to use one login credential to access multiple resources, sites, and applications.

 The different platforms provide access to their products and services after they recognize your affiliation with Duke University when you use your institutional credentials.